clmmn0/CCPROG3_MCO2/README.md

 - Defeated player's companions cannot be called after its defeat, unless a healing totem was obtained by the player.
 - If all player's companions are defeated, then the player loses and the game ends.

+# How to Run the Program
+1. Clone this repository.
+2. Navigate to the cloned version of this repository and go to the folder `CCPROG3_MCO2/MCO2_Code/src`.
+3. Open the command prompt.
+2. Type and run `javac Driver.java` in the command prompt.
+An instance of the Driver class must be created upon running this prompt.
+3. Type and run `java Driver` in the command prompt.
+4. Wait for a window to pop up showing the game.
+5. Play the game.

+You may also run the program using applications like Visual Studio Code.